infi-coder/infibench-redirect/_site/README.md

 # InfiCoder-Eval

-This is the repository that contains source code for the [InfiCoder-Eval](https://github.com/infi-coder/inficoder-eval).
+This is the repository that contains source code for the [InfiCoder-Eval](https://infi-coder.github.io/inficoder-eval/) website.

 ```